MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-smart-camera.md

 ms.localizationpriority: Medium
 ---

-# Manage Surface Hub 2 Smart Camera
+# Install and Manage Surface Hub 2 Smart Camera

 Surface Hub 2 Smart Camera <sup>1</sup> is designed for hybrid teams, providing remote participants with the best possible view of the room.
 With sharp focus on the foreground and background, remote participants can see people interact with content on the Surface Hub while also viewing everyone else in the room.
 Surface Hub 2 Smart Camera has a wide field of view greater than 130 degrees, digital pan-tilt-zoom, high-quality glass optics, and a low light sensor.